backmeupplz/controlio-ios/README.md

 ![Controlio](/designs/github_header.png?raw=true)
 # Controlio iOS client
 Controlio is an extremely simple status report system.
 It's like twitter but intended for your subcontractors.
-This is a pretty old project, not supported or live anymore but has been published publically as a tribute to the legacy left after Controlio ahs been created.
+This is a pretty old project, not supported or live anymore but has been published publically as a tribute to the legacy left after Controlio has been created.
 Enjoy!

 This is a repository for the iOS code of Controlio client that connected to the backend
 ## List of repositories